bsamtleben/color-ctf-walkthroughs/machines/aqua/walkthrough.md

 [..]
 ```

 The output suggests that there are two open ports: an SSH and an HTTP server.
-The Apache HTTP server on port 80 appears to host a static website, which can be viewed in any web browser:
+The Apache HTTP server on port 80 hosts a static website, which can be viewed in any web browser:

 ![website](img/01.png)

 ## 2. Exploitation / Remote code execution

 The next step is to exploit vulnerabilities in the exposed services.
-The first option that comes to mind is the PHP version `8.1.0-dev` which was identified by the `nmap` scan.
+One thing that comes to mind is the PHP version `8.1.0-dev`, which was identified by the `nmap` scan.

 A quick lookup with `searchsploit` shows an interesting exploit: